Ugong, Pasig

 Ugong is a highly urbanized barangay located in the northwestern portion of Pasig.
 Today, barangay Ugong is further subdivided into south which is part of Pasig, while the northern boundary of Ugong, Ugong Norte, is under Quezon City.
+It is also the location of Arcovia City, which was designated as a Special Economic Zone (Information Technology Park) in 2024.

+The barangay was also part of Mandaluyong when it was included in the 1940s consolidation under the City of Greater Manila.